chr1sbest/blog.chrisbest/public/about.md

 **About this blog**
 ---
 Built with Harp on top of Nodejs.
 Managed with Git.
 Hosted on Heroku.
 Disqus for comments.
-Mixpanel for A/B Testing.
+Google Analytics for tracking.
 Vim only, no items, final destination.